mailjet/prestashop-mailjet-plugin-apiv3/README.md

 With Mailjet, optimise your deliverability, get your emails delivered to the inbox and avoid the spam folder.
 Install the official Mailjet PrestaShop add-on and get access to:

-* ROI Stats: Real-time sales and net revenue figures per marketing newsletter.
-Find out who opened, clicked, bounced or unsubscribed from your mailings, create graphs, export data and much more
+* Campaign Stats - Find out who opened, clicked, bounced or unsubscribed from your mailings, create graphs, export data and much more

 * Setup triggered email events based on customer behavior (birthday promo, abandoned cart, survey request, …)